 American Express has always been synonymous with luxury.
 This card definitely reenforces that image.
 Just by having this card, you will gain access to some fantastic airport lounges, elevated status with select brands and access to the Fine Hotels and Resorts collection.
 Plus, you’ll be able to earn valuable Membership Rewards points with every qualifying purchase.

-Along with these fantastic perks, the AMEX Platinum card charges a higher annual fee of $695, see rates and fees.
-This is right in line with another excellent premium rewards card, the Chase Sapphire Reserve.
+Along with these fantastic perks, the card_name charges a higher annual fee of $695, see rates and fees.
+This is right in line with another excellent premium rewards card, the card_name.
 Remember, if you’re an active duty member of the military, it’s possible to have the annual fee on this card waived.
 Yes, the annual fee is a lot but the benefits can easily be worth more than the cost.
 Let’s dive in and see if this card is right for you.

 The Welcome Bonus